-If your puppy is bursting with energy, even after your walks, try to supplement their exercise with enrichment training and games at home.
+If your puppy is bursting with energy, try to supplement their exercise with enrichment training and games at home even after your walks.
 These activities will teach your puppy some life skills, and help to tire them out, both mentally and physically.

-A great of a simple enrichment activity for dogs is to use a puzzle feeder.
-Not only does this provide a fun and interactive way to deliver your puppies dinner, but it also teaches crucial life skills such as confidence and self-control!
+A great and simple enrichment activity for dogs is to use a puzzle feeder.
+This provides a fun and interactive way to deliver your puppy's dinner, but it also teaches crucial life skills, such as confidence and self-control!

-Once your dog is coming into their golden years, you may wish to slow down and take more relaxed walks.
+Once your dog reaches their golden years, you may wish to slow down and take more relaxed walks.
 Experts recommend thirty minutes per day for senior dogs, as this is just enough to keep arthritic and tired muscles moving!

 For dogs showing signs of mobility issues, it may be better to break that 30 minutes into 2-3 shorter walks throughout the day, giving them a chance to rest in between.

 Keeping to the same routes may also be useful for senior dogs who are suffering from some cognitive or directional issues.
 Familiarity will become your old dog’s best friend!
 Stick to your neighbourhood, local parks, and similar landmarks to help keep your dog from getting confused, overwhelmed, or scared on your walk.

 Over walking your dog can lead to injury, especially as they approach their senior years, but not providing enough exercise can be harmful too.
 If you aren’t sure of your dog’s limitations, start small and slowly work your way up to a more active routine.